Late-term abortions are emotive subject of Berlin festival film

-BERLIN (Reuters) - - The director of the film “24 Wochen” (24 Weeks) about the challenges faced by a couple whose unborn child is diagnosed as having Down syndrome late in the pregnancy says she speaks from firsthand knowledge of how difficult abortions can be.
+BERLIN, Feb 18 (Reuters) - The director of the film “24 Wochen” (24 Weeks) about the challenges faced by a couple whose unborn child is diagnosed as having Down syndrome late in the pregnancy says she speaks from firsthand knowledge of how difficult abortions can be.

 Anne Zohra Berrached, whose film is in competition for the main prize at the Berlin Film Festival, said an abortion she had several years ago has affected her ever since.